microsoft/griffel/README.md

 ## License

-Copyright (c) Microsoft Corporation.
-All rights reserved.

-Licensed under the [MIT](LICENSE.md) license.
+This project is licensed under the MIT License, see the [MIT](LICENSE.md) file for details.